-PROXY STATEMENT FOR 2015 ANNUAL MEETING OF STOCKHOLDERS To Be Held at 10:00 a.m.
-Pacific Standard Time on Friday, December 11, 2015
+PROXY STATEMENT FOR 2016 ANNUAL MEETING OF STOCKHOLDERS To Be Held at 10:00 a.m.
+Pacific Standard Time on Thursday, December 8, 2016

-This proxy statement and the enclosed form of proxy are furnished in connection with solicitation of proxies by our board of directors for use at the 2015 annual meeting of stockholders of Palo Alto Networks, Inc., a Delaware corporation, and any postponements, adjournments or continuations thereof (the "Annual Meeting").
-The Annual Meeting will be held on Friday, December 11, 2015 at 10:00 a.m.
+This proxy statement and your proxy card are furnished in connection with the solicitation of proxies by our board of directors for use in connection with the 2016 annual meeting of stockholders of Palo Alto Networks, Inc. ("Palo Alto Networks"), a Delaware corporation, and any postponements, adjournments or continuations thereof (the "Annual Meeting").
+The Annual Meeting will be held on Thursday, December 8, 2016 at 10:00 a.m.
 Pacific Standard Time, at our headquarters, located at 4401 Great America Parkway, Santa Clara, California 95054.
-The Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access this proxy statement and our annual report is first being mailed on or about October 27, 2015 to all stockholders entitled to vote at the Annual Meeting.
+A Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access this proxy statement and our annual report is first being mailed on or about October 24, 2016 to all stockholders entitled to vote at the Annual Meeting.
+Information contained on, or that can be accessed through, our website is not intended to be incorporated by reference into this proxy statement and references to our website address in this proxy statement are inactive textual references only.